 Best Discount Travel Sites

-The wide offerings explain why sites like Jetsetter.com have become more like lifestyle portals – with a serious cult following.
-For instance, many travelers only book with Jetsetter, including a couple I met at Banyan Tree Mayakoba last year.
-They not only scored almost 50% off the published rate but also a complimentary upgrade, dinner at signature Tamarind restaurant and 1 spa treatment each.
+The wide offerings explain why sites such as Jetsetter.com have become more like lifestyle portals — with a serious cult following.
+For instance, many travelers only book with Jetsetter, including a couple I met at Banyan Tree Mayakoba.
+They scored not only a price almost 50% off the published rate, but also a complimentary upgrade, dinner at the signature Tamarind restaurant and 1 spa treatment each.
 New sites continue to offer incredible deals for all types of travelers.

-Check out our picks for discount travel sites with the best travel bargains.
+Check out our picks for discount travel sites with the best bargains.

 Since it launched in 2009, Jetsetter has led the pack of discount "flash sales" on high-end properties, in this case hand-selected by the Jetsetter team.
-The travel- lifestyle website now has 2.2 million members (and counting), and 20 to 40 sales per week at prices up to 50% off.
+The travel-lifestyle website now has 2.2 million members (and counting), and 20 to 40 sales per week at prices up to 50% off.
 What makes Jetsetter successful (and fun to visit) is the variety of new features that keep it from being just a flash-sale site.
-It offers themed-sale formats, such as Mystery Mondays (even deeper discounts for members willing to book prior to learning the name of the hotel), Jetsetter Journeys where the Jetsetter team customizes your trip, and Jetsetter Homes, which lists vacation rentals in popular cities.
+It offers themed-sale formats, such as Mystery Mondays (even deeper discounts for members willing to book before learning the name of the hotel) and Jetsetter Journeys (where the Jetsetter team customizes your trip).

 Looking to leave sooner rather than later?
-Airfarewatchdog.com has the upper hand on last-minute travel flight deals, pulling them from carrier sites, fast.
+Airfarewatchdog.com has the upper hand on last-minute flight deals, pulling them from carrier sites fast.
 It's like having a personal assistant do all your grunt work.
-The site’s fare listings and alerts -- including airline promo codes and unadvertised fares -- are found and verified by humans (in this case, former airline and travel agency employees), not technology alone.
-The site even lists Southwest Airlines, notorious for not showing up on search engines.
+The site’s fare listings and alerts — including airline promo codes and unadvertised fares — are found and verified by humans (in this case, former airline and travel agency employees), not technology alone.
+The site even lists Southwest Airlines, which is notorious for not showing up on search engines.
 Best of all, fares come straight to your inbox (or real-time tweets).

 Denmark-based Momondo.com finds and compares airfare prices from more than 700 websites (including airlines and travel agencies).
 It also finds small airline carriers few other sites can.
 A huge hit in Europe, Momondo is now generating buzz stateside with its growing routes, no-frills functionality and sexy design.
 It also offers color-coded city guides where a specific color represents a theme (adventure, romance, etc.), rail transportation within the flight search results and soon-to-launch fare predictions.